Annabell Murray, Countess of Mar: Buttons and a football for a king

 In May 1573 the "Lang Siege" of Edinburgh Castle ended in victory for the king's party.
 A coffer containing the jewels of Mary, Queen of Scots was recovered from the ruins.
 On 28 July 1573 Regent Morton sent some of these jewels to Annabell Murray to have sewn on the king's clothes, including gold buttons enamelled in white and red, and white and black, and sets of large "horns" or "points" with enamel and engraving.
-Morton also had 60 new gold and silver buttons made for James VI, bought him a football, and had the king's chamber at Stirling panelled in oak, and paid the outstanding wages of James's nurse Helen Litill, his cradle-rocker Jane Oliphant, and Grissel Gray, who made the king's shirts.
+Morton also had 60 new gold and silver buttons made for James VI, bought him a football, and had the king's chamber at Stirling panelled in oak, and paid the outstanding wages of James's nurse Helen Littil, his cradle-rocker Jane Oliphant, and Grissel Gray, who made the king's shirts.

 Annabell Murray received a variety of jewels over the subsequent years until 1579 when the King was declared an adult and moved to Edinburgh.
 These included a fossil shark tooth or "serpent's tongue" mounted in gold as an amulet intended to neutralise any poisons in the king's food.
 On 26 September 1579, the king's clothing and jewels passed into the keeping of the new Master of the Wardrobe, James Murray, brother of the laird of Polmaise.